dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1103: Corporations should operate in the public interest.
+### T1103: Corporations must operate in public and planetary interest.

 |Support|
 |---|